5G Frequency Bands Explained

 Mid-Band 5G

-Most Canadian carriers are using the 1.7/2.1 GHz and the 3.5 GHz bands for their 5G service.
+Most Canadian carriers are using the 1.7/2.1 GHz and the 3.5 GHz bands for their mid-band 5G service.
 Rogers is currently the only cellular provider using the 2.5 GHz band.
 The ISED has plans to release more mid-band spectrum within the next few years.

 High-Band 5G or mmWave 5G

 The high-band spectrum refers to frequencies above 10 GHz.
-High-Band 5G or mmWave 5G, not yet available in Canada, will operate above 20 GHz.
-This is where users will experience those blazing fast speeds and ultra-low latency 5G promises.
-However, the tradeoff is range.
+High-Band or mmWave 5G, not yet available in Canada, will operate between 25-39 GHz.

 How Do I Connect to Different 5G Bands?